shamil614/shamil614.github.io/_posts/2017-09-25-export-your-rubygems-to-elixir.markdown

 Note that I'm using a specific branch of `IceCube` that is fetched from Github via bundler.
 At the time of this writing, we needed full timezone support and the changes needed were not yet in a released version.

 Now it's time to get coding.
 We're going to build a `IceCube::Schedule` to get series of dates and times.
-That means we need a ruby file to execute the `IceCube` code.
+That means we need a ruby}

+ file to execute the `IceCube` code.

 {% highlight ruby %}
 # export_ruby/priv/ruby/schedule.rb